Music Video Production

 • How Lighting Tells a Story

-• Knowing the Lights
+• Choosing Your Lights

-• White Balance and Light Ratio
+• Color Temperature and White Balance

-• Three-Point Lighting
+• Three-Point Lighting in Context

 • Assignment 4: Lighting Techniques Practice, Part 1